PellePedro/learning/workflow.md

-# Development Workflow in golang
+# Skaffolding develoment in golang
 This guide describes setting up a new golang project with k8s ci/cd, command line debuging with [dlv debugger](https://github.com/go-delve/delve) and multistage container build file.
 The projects are managed by make.

 ## Prerequisit on local machine